Childhood Cancer Heroes

 Learn More »

-Emily is a headstrong and heartfelt young woman.
-After her journey with cancer, Emily has turned her kindness into action as a nursing student.
-Her dream is to work in pediatric oncology so she can fight alongside other children facing difficult diagnoses.
-Coming from a family with two childhood cancer heroes, it’s no wonder that Emily’s experiences influenced her aspirations.
+Emily was a headstrong and heartfelt young woman.
+Emily had turned her kindness into action as a nursing student.
+Her dream was to work in pediatric oncology to fight alongside other children facing difficult diagnoses.
+Coming from a family with two childhood cancer heroes, it was no wonder that Emily’s experiences influenced her aspirations.

 At 11 years old, Emily began having debilitating headaches.
 Multiple sinus infection treatments proved ineffective, and eventually, she went to the emergency room for help.
 A CT scan revealed that the cause was a brain tumor.
 Emily was diagnosed with anaplastic medulloblastoma, and her family was shocked.
 Her older sister, Camryn, had overcome a different cancer as a child.
 Now, a year after Camryn’s oncologist released her from regular testing, Emily needed to begin treatment.